 Maybe we can come up with a ‘magic’ engine that adapts itself to the job in hand?
-One that can take a whole set of variables that change how the engine is brought to bear and operates, and wraps the right transmission, brakes, electronics and body around the underlying system to make things happen as they should.
+One that can take a whole set of variables that change how the engine is brought to bear and operates.
+Then it wraps the right transmission, brakes, electronics and body around the underlying system to make things happen as they should.

-Overall, there are four main classes of engine that can then be modified as necessary to create the different type of vehicles that we see today:
+Overall, there are four main classes of what I'll call an IT Automationengine that can then be modified as necessary to create the different type of vehicles that we see today: